marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 the internal network.
 In these cases, the node SHOULD NOT offer to provide address observations.

-On path attackers could capture "normal" packets sent from requester to responder, and resend them from a spoofed source address.
+On-path attackers could capture packets sent from the requester to the responder, and resend them from a spoofed source address.
 Such spoofed packets could trigger production of spurious OBSERVED_ADDRESS frames.
 The recommendation to only include OBSERVED_ADDRESS frames in packets